dannypsnl/plt-research/whisper/README.md

 # whisper

-This project tests ability of typed/racket by implementing conversion checking algorithm, you can run `racket main.rkt` to get the following result.
+This project implementing a conversion checking algorithm, you can run `stack run test.tt` to get the following result.

 ```shell
 type of term: